Murtl/mertl-master-thesis/prototyp-student-performance/README.md

 # README: CausalAI Experiment on Student Performance Factors
+It is important to notice that this project is a prototype and not everything works here.
+It served as an entry point into the topic and helped me a lot.
+Take a look at the `prototyp-machine-data` folder for a more advanced prototyp that is closer to the desired result of my master thesis.

 ## Overview
 This project explores the causal relationships between various student-related factors and their impact on **Exam_Score** using **CausalAI**.
 The analysis is based on the Kaggle dataset **"Student Performance Factors"** (synthetic data), examining key influences like Hours_Studied, Attendance, Parental_Education_Level, Extracurricular_Activities and so on.

-The study was conducted in **three main stages**:
+The study was conducted in **four main stages**:
 1. **Data Understanding** – Exploring the dataset.
 2. **Data Preprocessing** – Cleaning and encoding data for causal analysis.
 3. **Causal Model Construction** – Building a Directed Acyclic Graph (DAG) and estimating causal effects.